usagov/Federal-Agency-Directory-API-Documentation/README.md

 ### Interactive Documentation for the API

-If you're interested in trying out the Federal Agency Directory API, we have an [interactive test page](http://www.usa.gov/About/developer-resources/federal-agency-directory/interactivedoc.shtml#!/contacts).
-On this page, you can try different parameters and see the results.
+The interactive documentation for the Federal Agency Directory has been discontinued as we're preparing to deprecate this API in its current form.
+The content will still be available, but the format of the API will be slightly different as we launch an improved API that provides access not just to directory content, but to all of the content available on USA.gov and GobiernoUSA.gov.

 ### API Data Model